huseyindeniz/gitops-lab/README.md

 - 🔲 Deploy a stateful Avalanche Node on the cloud using Kubernetes StatefulSets.
 - 🔲 Deploy a stable Avalanche CLI environment on the cloud, accessible via SSH for managing Avalanche Subnets and network operations.

-### Gaming

-- 🔲 Install Colyseus Server on the Kubernetes cluster to manage and deploy multiplayer game servers.
-- 🔲 Deploy a Phaser 3 game that uses the Colyseus client to interact with the Colyseus server for proper testing and demonstration of multiplayer functionality.

 ## Demonstrations and Scenarios